Dangers of Untreated Glaucoma

 I. Introduction

-Glaucoma, one of the leading causes of blindness in the world, is a serious eye disease that causes damage to the optic nerve due to increased pressure within the eye.
-It is crucial to understand the dangers of untreated glaucoma and the importance of early detection and interventions in preventing irreversible vision loss.
+Glaucoma, a leading cause of blindness worldwide, is a serious eye disease that damages the optic nerve due to increased intraocular pressure.
+Understanding the dangers of untreated glaucoma and the importance of early detection is vital to preventing irreversible vision loss and maintaining long-term eye health.

 II.
 Symptoms of Glaucoma